Bilirubin (Amniotic Fluid)

 provider may also recommend an early delivery if your pregnancy has reached 32 or

 A level of 0.91 OD to 1.0 OD means your baby is at risk for severe anemia from the

 breakdown of red blood cells.
-Health care providers call this "hemolytic anemia.".
+Healthcare providers call this hemolytic anemia.
+Your

-Your baby may need a blood transfusion in the womb.
-Your health care provider may
+baby may need a blood transfusion in the womb.
+Your healthcare provider may also recommend

 A level of less than 0.04 OD toward the end of your pregnancy means your baby is reaching

 maturity and is not in danger of this type of anemia.